juandld/langhero/README.md

 - Notes API with tags, filtering fields, and narrative generation (backend)
 - Simple scenario store loaded from JSON (frontend and backend)

+## MVP Scope

+Focus for the first playable slice:

+- **Two guided scenarios**: one beginner (time-stop) and one advanced (streaming) that share the same reward/penalty contract via `reward_points` and `penalties.*` in scenario JSON.
+- **Score & lives HUD**: the streaming WebSocket and the `/narrative/interaction` POST both emit `scoreDelta`/`livesDelta`; the Svelte UI mirrors those updates immediately.
+- **Language coaching**: speaking in the wrong language triggers a retry prompt with life loss and a recommended line.
+- **Regression tests**: pytest suites cover scoring/lives logic for both time-stop and streaming paths (`tests/process_interaction_test.py`, `tests/streaming_session_test.py`).
+- **Next up (testing)**: add Vitest-based HUD/store tests, Playwright smoke runs, and a provider harness to benchmark streaming latency.
+- Streaming auto-finalizes once the learner’s partial transcript confidently matches a scenario option; manual “stop” remains as a fallback.

+Nice-to-haves after the MVP lands: streaming auto-finalize when confidence is high, confidence meter visuals, and Cypress/Playwright end-to-end smoke tests.

 ## Tech Stack

 - Frontend: SvelteKit (TypeScript)